 CUSTOMIZED REPORTS: AUTOMATIC AND ON-DEMAND

 As noted, CITI Program’s software can generate and send (via email) completion reports to select subscriber organization administrators, customized at the learner group level.
 Designated administrators can also generate their own reports from the CITI Program’s website as needed, using the administrator tools.
 Alternatively, we can set up automated downloads directly to an organizational server.
 Download file security is provided via encryption and other mechanisms.

 CITI Program’s site can be configured to use an organization’s own user-ID and password credentials for authentication, rather than a user-ID and password combination that is unique to CITI.
 We call this service “Single-Sign-On (SSO)” or “portal authentication.”
 CITI SSO uses the industry-standard Shibboleth protocol.
 There is a one-time fee for SSO setup.
 Organizations that are members of InCommon qualify for a discounted SSO implementation rate.

 AVAILABLE CONTENT LANGUAGES

-Some CITI Program modules are available in more than one language, including English, French, Khmer, Korean, Mandarin Chinese, Portuguese, Russian, Spanish, Tamil, Thai, and Vietnamese.
+Some CITI Program modules are available in more than one language, including English, French, Khmer, Korean, Portuguese, Russian, Spanish, Tamil, Thai, and Vietnamese.
 Almost all content is available in English; Spanish is the most common alternative to English.
 See the CITI Program content catalogs for current availability.
 If your organization requires translation of a particular module into a new language, we can arrange for that, but there will be an associated fee.

 CONTINUING EDUCATION CREDIT: CMEs and OTHER CEUs